-“Awful” Rwanda asylum plan condemned by peer and former child refugee
+‘Awful’ Rwanda asylum plan condemned by peer and former child refugee

-“Awful” Rwanda plan condemned by peer and former child refugee who says it’s “unlikely” to happen
+‘Awful’ Rwanda plan condemned by peer and former child refugee who says it’s ‘unlikely’ to happen

 ‘As soon as they try and remove one person, I’m sure there’ll be a legal challenge, and I’m not sure the government will win,’ says Lord Alf Dubs